Transcript: Boosting Immunity while Reducing Inflammation

 Though skin is considered our largest organ, we actually interface with the outside world more through our mucous membranes, that line our mouth, our entire digestive tract, our reproductive and urinary systems, inside the breast glands, on our eyeballs—occupying our largest body surface area.

-Our gut alone covers more area than a tennis court and much of it is only one cell thick.
-One microscopic layer is all that separates us from all the toxins, viruses, and bacteria out there, and so we need one heck of a first-line defense, and that defense is call IgA, immunoglobulin A, our type A antibodies.
-Dietary intake may improve mucosal immunity by accelerating IgA secretion, but no studies have ever been conducted on mushrooms, until now.
+Our gut alone covers more area than a tennis court, and much of it is only one cell thick.
+One microscopic layer is all that separates us from all the toxins, viruses, and bacteria out there, and so we need one heck of a first-line defense.
+And, that defense is called IgA, immunoglobulin A. Immunoglobulin means antibody; these are our type A antibodies.
+“Dietary intake may improve mucosal immunity by accelerating IgA secretion,” but no studies have ever been conducted on mushrooms—until now.

-“This study has shown for the first time that a dietary intake of white button mushrooms—just regular white mushrooms, about a cup a day--resulted in higher IgA secretion, and the elevated secretion remained stable into week two, but then fell back to baseline. so this suggests that in arresting or slowing the decrease of IgA in individuals such as the elderly or those with immune compromise, a continuous daily intake of the mushrooms may be necessary to maintain an increased IgA secretion, meaning you can’t just eat mushrooms once and expect to be protected forever, you have to make them part of your regular diet.
+“This study has shown for the first time that [a] dietary intake of [white button mushrooms—just regular white mushrooms, about a cup a day] resulted in higher IgA secretion.”
+And, the “elevated…secretion remained stable [into] week 2,” but then fell back to baseline.
+So, “[t]his suggests that, in arresting or slowing the decrease of IgA in individuals such as the elderly or those with immune compromise, a continuous daily intake of…[mushrooms] may be necessary to maintain an increased IgA secretion”—meaning you can’t just eat mushrooms once, and expect to be protected forever; you have to make them part of your regular diet.

-For example, here’s an inflammatory response without mushrooms, and with mushrooms, both white, and a few other varieties.
-They think it might be the phytonutrient pyrogallol, found in a variety of mushrooms as well as in our old friend amla, Indian gooseberries, that similarly appear to reduce inflammation, while at the same time boosting immune and anticancer function.
+For example, here’s an inflammatory response without mushrooms, and with mushrooms—both white, and a few other varieties.
+They think it might be the phytonutrient pyrogallol, found in a variety of mushrooms, as well as in our old friend amla (Indian gooseberries), that similarly appear to reduce inflammation, while at the same time boosting immune and anticancer function.